aeraposo/Data-440-Raposo/project_2.md

 uganda_joined <- left_join(hhs_locs, hhs_samp, by = c("id" = "id"))
 ```

 Now that we have the household locations, we can distribute them across Uganda (the adm0 level).
-Here is the plot: <br/>
+Its interesting to note the lack of households in the northern portion of Uganda.
+After some research, I believe this pattern is due to political conflict that deturs individuals from living in this region.
+More information can be found [here](https://www.crisisgroup.org/africa/horn-africa/uganda/northern-uganda-understanding-and-solving-conflict) <br/>

 ![plot 2](https://aeraposo.github.io/Data-440-Raposo/plot2prj2.png)<br/>